cityjson/RhinoCityJSON/README.md

 * Surface Info Keys.
 The keys related to the Surface Info Values (This list should be the same length as a branch of the Surface Info Values).
 * Surface Info Values.
 The Values related to the Geometry.
 (This Tree should be the same length as the geometry List).
 * Object Info Keys.
 The keys of sematic info that corresponds with the object (names).
+* Materials.
+The materials related to the Geometry
 * Object Info Values.
 The values of semantic info that corresponds with the object (names).

 Each instance of a template will be placed in a block.
 Allowing to move, scale and rotate the objects without changing the underlying geometry.